rollup/rollup-plugin-wasm/readme.md

 npm i -D rollup-plugin-wasm
 ```

-**Note:** In order for built-in configs to work, you must install and build their parent projects.
+**Note:** For quick-start configs to work you must install their parent projects (Emscripten, WABT, etc.)

 ## Usage